deanyim0226/react/README.md

 Show the purchase Summary (total qty and total amount) Show a Button to Proceed to Payment
-Integrate this page on CartComponent Button (Go to checkout) -(Go To Checkout From Cart Component) Create a state using useState to show hide (Make Payment Message) Upon Clicking on MakePayment button, hide everything and just show the message - "Thankyou for the payment, your items under process!"
+Integrate this page on CartComponent Button (Go to checkout) -(Go To Checkout From Cart Component)
-Change the header from Checkout Page to Payment Page Coupon Page

 ## Checkout Component

+- Create a state using useState to show hide (Make Payment Message) Upon Clicking on MakePayment button, hide everything and just show the message - "Thankyou for the payment, your items under process!"
+Change the header from Checkout Page to Payment Page

+## Review Component

+## Coupon Component

 - Create a component with Name - CouponComponent (Functional Component and Use Hooks) On the page add a Button - GenerateCoupon